 Who can have medical assistance in dying?

-- You are capable of making decisions about your health.
+- The person is capable of making decisions about their health.

 Can I change my mind?

 What is the process to have medical assistance in dying?

 - Talk to a doctor or nurse practitioner to arrange an assessment.

 If a person is interested in learning more about medical assistance in dying (MAiD), they should talk to a doctor or nurse practitioner about their options.
 These options could include medical or surgical treatments, a referral to a palliative care specialist/team, psychological support, spiritual care, and/or MAiD.

 If it is determined that MAiD could be an option, the doctor or nurse practitioner can start the MAiD assessment process themselves, or they can make a written request for a MAiD assessment.
 Written requests for a MAiD assessment are sent to